Abbakka Chowta: Memory

 Abbakka's memory is much cherished in her home town of Ullal.
 The "Veera Rani Abbakka Utsava" is an annual celebration held in her memory.
 The Veera Rani Abbakka Prashasti award is given to distinguished women on the occasion.
 On 15 January 2003, the Indian postal department issued a special cover on Rani Abbakka.
 There have been calls to name the Bajpe airport.
 A bronze statue of the queen has been erected in Ullal and another in Bangalore.
 Amar Chitra Katha published a book named 'Rani Abbakka- The Queen who knew no fear'.
 The Karnataka Itihasa Academy has called for renaming the Queen's road in the state capital as 'Rani Abbakka Devi road'.
-Actress Barkha Sengupta portrays Rani Abbakka in Tv series Swaraj of DD National.
+Actress Barkha Sengupta portrays Rani Abbakka in TV series Swaraj of DD National.
 Indian Railways Has An Locomotive Engine Dedicated To Queen Abbakka Chowta.

+Rani Abbakka's Mogaveera Navy: Billava-Ediga Palegars, Ediga Dalavayis and warriors who fought, conquered and died for their queen the ultimate proof of loyalty.

 Rani Abbakka-class patrol vessel

 The Indian Coast Guard ship ICGS Rani Abbakka, the 1st of a series of five inshore patrol vessels (IPV) built at Hindustan Shipyard Ltd is named after Abbakka Mahadevi was commissioned in Visakhapatnam on 20 January 2012, and is based in Chennai.